 Pros of using Value vs. Effort:

-By encouraging teams to quantify various value and effort scores it makes it comparatively easier for product managers to determine what features should be focused on now and which can be pushed back to the future.
+Encouraging teams to quantify various value and effort scores makes it comparatively easier for product managers to determine what features should be focused on now also which features to push back to the future.

-Due to the simple nature of the framework, it is rather straightforward to adopt which is helpful to organizations that are resource-constrained, helping them craft effective plans when utilizing other frameworks would be time or cost-prohibitive.
+Due to the simple nature of the framework, it is relatively straightforward to adopt, which is helpful to resource-constrained organizations.
+Helping them craft effective plans when utilizing other frameworks.